zigpy/zha-device-handlers/tuya.md

 ### Entity Methods

 These methods expose an entity to Home Assistant.
+The following examples do not cover all available arguments, nor are they listed here to help keep this documentation accurate.
+For available arguments on each method see [TuyaQuirkBuilder](https://github.com/zigpy/zha-device-handlers/blob/dev/zhaquirks/tuya/builder/__init__.py).

 #### tuya_switch